duongvuhong/intel8080/README.md

 - [x] 8080EXM.COM

-The test roms (`cpu_tests` folder) are taken from [here](http://altairclone.com/downloads/cpu_tests/) and take approximately 1 minute on my laptop (Asus Zenbook UX433FA) to run.
+The test roms (`cpu_tests` folder) are taken from [here](http://altairclone.com/downloads/cpu_tests/) and take approximately 23s in GNU/Linux Ubuntu 18.04 running on WSL2 on my Asus Zenbook UX433FA to finish.

 # Intel 8080
 ## About